CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 ### Shaojie Dong
 #### Week 2021 Oct 4 - 11
 #### Design 2021 Oct 4, 10, 11
-Designed the CRC cards of the following classes: Inventory, Material, Product, Alcohol, Semifinished, SoftDrink, Meat, Seafood, Seasoner, VegeFruit, Grain and DairySoy.
+Designed the CRC cards of the following classes with Mingyang Li: Inventory, Material, Product, Alcohol, Semifinished, SoftDrink, Meat, Seafood, Seasoner, VegeFruit, Grain, DairySoy.
 Discussed the requirements of InventoryList with Dedong Xie, Evelyn Chou and Raymond Liu and designed the CRC card of this class.